The Poet's Burial for Love: Attribution

 The manuscripts of "The Poet's Burial for Love" all attribute it to Dafydd ap Gwilym.
 The earliest of them also has a marginal note stating that one Llywelyn ap Gruffydd ap Ieuan wrote it, but this may simply mean that he was the copyist.
 The poem was included in the 1789 collection of Dafydd's works, Barddoniaeth Dafydd ab Gwilym, and was attributed to Dafydd in a selection of cywyddau edited by Ifor Williams and Thomas Roberts in 1914, but in the mid-20th century Thomas Parry excluded it from his edition, citing the poem's imperfect cynghanedd (the strict alliteration required in the classical Welsh metres).
 Parry also considered that it had a less elaborate style than Dafydd's authentic works, indicating a more recent date; he assigned it to the 15th century without suggesting any alternative author.
 The recent Dafydd ap Gwilym.net edition similarly classifies this poem as apocryphal.
 Nevertheless, the canon of Dafydd's works has not been finally settled, and many scholars would be in favour of reattributing "The Poet's Burial" to him.
 The poet Giles Watson, noting the unanimity of the manuscript attributions, has pointed to the poem's lightness of touch and self-mockery as being characteristic of his work, and notes that it shares its theme of birds celebrating religious sacraments with Dafydd's poem "The Woodland Mass".

 Analogues

 The Celticist Rachel Bromwich pointed out that the theme of birds singing at the funeral of a poet who died from love appears in three Old French poems, and that birdsong is metaphorically described as "Latin" in the Roman de la Rose and other French poems of the period.
 One of them, Li Fablel dou Dieu d'Amors, combines both features.
-There are also medieval paintings that depict birds conducting funerals, which the scholar D. J. Bowen has suggested may be a source of Dafydd's poem.
+There are also medieval paintings that depict birds conducting funerals, which the scholar D. J. Bowen has suggested may be a source of the poem.